Who We Are

 The Bowen Center for Public Affairs Board of Advisors is responsible for providing on-going advice to the Center’s co-directors and provides evaluation of the various programs and projects of the Center.
 The board meets annually.
 The members are:

 Rick Bowen joined the board in the spring of 2012 as the Bowen family representative.
 He was the men’s basketball team head coach for more than 20 years at the University of Wisconsin-River Falls.
 Before coaching the Falcons, Mr. Bowen assisted the Wisconsin Badgers and the Ball State Cardinals basketball teams.
 He served as athletic director of University of Wisconsin-River Falls from 2004-2010.
 He is married and lives in River Falls, Wisconsin.

-Gilde Breidenbach-Morrisson is an Administrative Appeals Judge for the U.S. Department of Health and Human Services in Washington, D.C.
+Gilde Breidenbach is an Administrative Appeals Judge for the U.S. Department of Health and Human Services in Washington, D.C.
 She is a graduate of Ball State University and received her law degree from the University of Virginia.

 Ronald Fields, is the state action chair for the Indiana NAACP.
 In this capacity, he works with local chapter presidents and political action chairs.
 He also serves as the second vice president and regional director for the southern district of the NAACP.
 He is married and lives in Jeffersonville, Indiana.

 Billy Linville majored in political science at Ball State University, and has served as vice president of public affairs for AT&T where he led all public affairs activities in the eastern half of the United States and Europe.
-He left his position with AT&T in June 2013 to form the consulting firm Murphy Linville, LLC.
-He is now a strategic advisor at Baker Donelson.
+He left his position with AT&T in June 2013 to form the consulting firm Murphy Linville, LLC and formerly was a strategic advisor at Baker Donelson.
 He now owns his own company, Lexicon Strategies.
 Linville lives in Atlanta, Georgia with his wife, Sherry.

 Marissa Manlove is the President and CEO of Indiana Philanthropy Alliance.
 She earned a bachelor of arts in psychology from St. Louis University and a master’s in education from Indiana University.
 She has been awarded several honors including Distinguished Award Recipient by the Center for Leadership Development in 1990 and again in 1992.

 Robert T. “Tad” Perry